 Assetization: Turning Things into Assets in Technoscientific Capitalism, edited by Kean Birch and Fabian Muniesa (2020) MIT Press, Cambridge MA, 338pp., $US40 (paperback) ISBN 9780262539173

 Contrary to common belief, it is not the commodity but the asset that defines capitalism today.
 An asset is not a thing, or a matter of substance, but rather a logical and economic form given to something – a piece of land, a patent, a human emotion, traffic through a website – in order to own or control it or its properties as a revenue stream.
-Assetization is about not just extending accounting categories and the logics of capitalisation and accrual to new relations, but also a socially transformative process generating new forms of ownership, control and revenue, and new subjects and subjectivities to inhabit them.
+Assetization is about not just extending accounting categories and the logics of capitalization and accrual to new relations, but also a socially transformative process generating new forms of ownership, control and revenue, and new subjects and subjectivities to inhabit them.
 Its theme is social constructivism: assets are made, not born, and conversely, at least in principle, anything can be turned into an asset.

-Ground zero to this edited volume, Birch and Muniesa’s introduction characterises the asset form clinically.
-It is a legal construct, depending by definition on state or otherwise publicly defined and recognised allocations of rights of property, division/distribution and alienation.
-It involves distinct modes of ownership and control; it is often unique, meaning its value derives from a monopoly of specificity; as such, it has peculiar supply/demand, price and market clearing logics; its value and valuation depend on expectations, that is, interpretations of the future; on the actions of those who control it; and on an ecosystem of cultural, political, financial and various other logics (pp.5-7).
+Ground zero to this edited volume, Birch and Muniesa’s introduction characterizes the asset form clinically.
+It is a legal construct, depending by definition on state or otherwise publicly defined and recognized allocations of rights of property, division/distribution and alienation.
+It involves distinct modes of ownership and control; it is often unique, meaning its value derives from a monopoly of specificity; as such, it has peculiar supply/demand, price and market clearing logics; its value and valuation depend on expectations, that is, interpretations of the future; on the actions of those who control it; and on an ecosystem of cultural, political, financial and various other logics (pp.5–7).

-The editors’ account places assetization as the most recent development at an intersection between science and technology studies, political economy, human geography, economics and cultural studies that has already given us financialisation, capitalisation, market devices, social studies of finance, and similar contributions.
-From a less taxonomical and more broadly epochal angle, this volume reinforces an interdisciplinary turn towards both the logics of economic production and economic phenomena as something that is produced – a sort of ‘production turn’ (for canonical examples see Callon, 1998; Carrier and Miller, 1998; Barry and Slater, 2005; Mackenzie, 2006; Callon, Millo and Muniesa, 2007; Muniesa et al., 2017).
-This production turn is not cohesively organised as such, but seems to have emerged as a scattered counterpart to the predominant emphasis on consumption, barter, exchange and the market as an instant (Røyrvik, 2011; Carrier, 2016).
-This turn rejects, or is at least avowedly disinterested in, the presumed spontaneity and teleological inevitability of economic behaviours as understood in the neoclassical canon.
+The editors’ account places assetization as the most recent development at an intersection between science and technology studies, political economy, human geography, economics and cultural studies that has already given us financialization, capitalization, market devices, social studies of finance and similar contributions.
+From a less taxonomical and more broadly epochal angle, this volume reinforces an interdisciplinary turn towards both the logics of economic production and economic phenomena as something that is produced – a sort of ‘production turn’ (for canonical examples see Callon, 1998; Carrier and Miller, 1998; Barry and Slater, 2005; Mackenzie, 2006; Callon et al., 2007; Muniesa et al., 2017).
+This production turn is not cohesively organized as such, but seems to have emerged as a scattered counterpart to the predominant emphasis on consumption, barter, exchange and the market as an instant (Røyrvik, 2011; Carrier, 2016).
+This turn rejects, or is at least avowedly disinterested in, the presumed spontaneity and teleological inevitability of economic behaviours as understood in the neo-classical canon.
 It focuses instead on the work required to bring those behaviours about, and when necessary, to pass them off as natural.
-The notion of work here is not aiming for the abstract, abstract-able labor proper to both Marxist and neoliberal epistemologies, a ‘measuring rod for value’ (Reinert, 2007, p.41), but rather towards the creative, qualitative undertakings of human-as-maker (Røyrvik, 2011, pp.29-31), whether they involve creating new kinds of wheat seeds or new combinations of legal texts to construct a patent as a tradeable thing.
-To this lineage, Assetization brings a focus on how this kind of work produces new proprietary modes: new ways of owning, controlling and capitalising that result from a constant, deliberate, creative triangulation between pre-existing relations.
+The notion of work here is not aiming for the abstract, abstractable labour proper to both Marxist and neoliberal epistemologies, a ‘measuring rod for value’ (Reinert, 2007, p.41), but rather towards the creative, qualitative undertakings of human-as-maker (Røyrvik, 2011, pp.29–31), whether they involve creating new kinds of wheat seeds or new combinations of legal texts to construct a patent as a tradeable thing.
+To this lineage, Assetization brings a focus on how this kind of work produces new proprietary modes: new ways of owning, controlling and capitalizing that result from a constant, deliberate, creative triangulation between pre-existing relations.

 The asset form: a work of triangulation